 Some of our kids have had negative labels placed on them by peers, teachers, coaches and maybe even their parents inadvertently.
 Whether through direct comments or the way they are treated, kids “hear” that they don’t measure up.
 For example, a coach says, “Speed it up.
 What, are you a turtle?”
 Friends say, “Only really pretty, skinny girls get picked for homecoming.”
 A teacher only rewards kids with straight As with cookies on Fridays.
 A parent says, “Oh, I love her to pieces, but she’s definitely my lazy one.”
 Over time, these labels shape a child’s personal identity.

 As parents, when we see our child feeling insecure, hurt, unsure of themselves, or disconnected, we want to swoop in and tell them how wonderful they are.
 We want to assure them that they are loved and valuable.
 We want to shower them with authentic compliments and point out all the best things about them.
 And we should do that.
 We are the greatest influence in our kid’s lives.
 Our words matter.
 By all means, don’t stop encouraging your children and loving them with that kind of truth.
-However, as painful as it sounds, how they view themselves and the worth that they believe they have has to be bigger than something we tell or show them.
+However, as painful as it sounds, how your kids view themselves and their worth has to be bigger than something we tell or show them.
 They won’t always be with us, and they have to own their identity for themselves.

 So what else can we possibly do?